mfwolffe/mfwolffe.github.io/_pages/projects.md

   </mrow>
   </math></p>
 <p>
   Rather humorously, searching for who first observed this yields forum posts from all across the web, with an OP claiming they have discovered something <em>incredible</em> about primes.
-Only for a commenter to quickly put the kibosh on OP's dream of standing alongside Euler in the annuls of mathematics by pointing out that this realization is not a new one.
+Only for a commenter to quickly put the kibosh on OP's dream of standing alongside Euler in the annals of mathematics by pointing out that this realization is not a new one.
 </p>

 <p>